kalekdev/uni/semester-1/lineare-algebra/notes.typ

 === Orthogonal Matrices
 _Orthogonal matrix_ - A square matrix whose columns are perpendicular to each other (dot product 0) and their Euclidean Norms are 1.
 They do not change lengths or angles - ie they only rotate / reflect space.
 Thus, orthogonal matrices are the real subset of unitary matrices.

-In other words, the columns are rows of an orthogonal matrix are orthonormal to each other (see Gram-Schmidt).
+In other words, the columns / rows of an orthogonal matrix are orthonormal to each other (see Gram-Schmidt).
 TODO: Learn how to link to reference typst

 The inverse of a rotation / reflection of space is logically its transposition (consider the rotation of base vectors to different axis):